A selection of wireframes and mockups.

 © Interaction Design Foundation, CC BY-SA 3.0 Source

-When designing for iOS, it's best to start at 1x resolution, preferably using the iPhone 8 screen size as a reference (375 x 667 pt).
-Remember, 1 px in Sketch equals 1 pt on the device screen.
+When you’re designing for iOS, it's best to start at 1x resolution—and that’s preferably from using the iPhone 8 screen size as a reference (375 x 667 pt)—and remember a little golden rule here that 1 px in Sketch equals 1 pt on the device screen.

 Alignment, Distances, and Guides

-Sketch provides various tools to help you design with precision.
-Smart Guides help align your elements; the Distances feature measures the space between layers, and rulers assist in creating guides for your design.
+Sketch provides you with various tools that help you design with precision, and Smart Guides help align your elements—the Distances feature measures the space between layers, and rulers help to create guides for your design.

 Sketch